-Strategy 4.3.5: Evaluate Review the Church Street Vision Overlay District incentives to ensure they reflect current development trends and market determine if they need to be updated to match current market demand and conditions, and support the corridor's long-term economic vitality.
+Strategy 4.3.5: Review the Church Street Vision Overlay District incentives to determine if they need to be updated to match current market demand and conditions.

 Goal 5: Maintain and enhance a strong corporate presence in the Corporate Park sector.